dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

       i += size
   }
 ```
 Each call to `DecodeRuneInString` returns `r`, the rune itself, and `size`, the number of bytes occupied by the UTF-8 encoding of `r`.
 The size is used to update the byte index `i` of the next rune in the string.
 But this is clumsy, and we need loops of this kind all the time.
-Fortunately, Go’s `range` loop, when applied to a string, performs UTF-8 decoding implicitly.
+Fortunately, Go's `range` loop, when applied to a string, performs UTF-8 decoding implicitly.
 The output of the loop below is also shown in Figure 3.5; notice how the index jumps by more than 1 for each non-ASCII rune.

 ![Figure 3.5](https://raw.githubusercontent.com/dunstontc/learn-go/master/code/Kernighan/tgpl/assets/fig3.5.png)